 A professional-grade plan divides your safety net into three distinct tiers of liquidity:

-• Tier 2: The Core Emergency Fund: 3 to 9 months of essential living expenses (rent/mortgage, food, utilities, core insurance) held in a High-Yield Savings Account (HYSA) or a Money Market Fund.
+- Tier 2: The Core Emergency Fund: 3 to 9 months of essential living expenses (rent/mortgage, food, utilities, core insurance) held in a High-Yield Savings Account (HYSA) or a Money Market Fund.
 This is your primary defense against income loss.
+Those with a single source of income or variable income should target 9 months.

-• Tier 3: Strategic Defensive Assets: For those with larger portfolios, this includes highly liquid but slightly less accessible assets like short-term treasury bills or a small allocation to precious metals.
+- Tier 3: Strategic Defensive Assets: For those with larger portfolios, this includes highly liquid but slightly less accessible assets like short-term treasury bills, I-bonds, or a modest allocation to investment-grade bonds as covered in our 60/40 Portfolio guide.

 How to Calculate Your 'Survival Number'

-To build an accurate plan, you must calculate your monthly 'Survival Number'—the absolute minimum you need to keep your life running.
+To build an accurate plan, you must calculate your monthly 'Survival Number' — the absolute minimum you need to keep your life running.
 This is different from your regular budget because it excludes 'Wants' like dining out or luxury subscriptions.
+For the full budgeting framework, see our Budgeting for Investors guide.

 Example Calculation:

 For a 6-month contingency plan, you would need a Tier 2 fund of $18,000.
-While this seems like 'dead' capital that isn't growing in the stock market, its true value is the Optionality it provides your other investments.
+While this seems like 'dead' capital that isn't growing in the stock market, its true value is the optionality it provides your other investments.
+Use our Compound Interest Calculator to see the opportunity cost of this buffer vs. the catastrophic cost of forced selling at the worst moment.

 The Psychology: Eliminating 'Investment Anxiety'

 The behavioral benefit of a contingency plan is often more valuable than the cash itself.
-Investment anxiety is the primary driver of panic-selling.
-When you know your family is safe for 6 months regardless of what happens on Wall Street, you can watch a market crash with calm objectivity.
+Investment anxiety is the primary driver of panic-selling — the single most studied source of underperformance among retail investors.
+When you know your family is safe for 6–9 months regardless of what happens on Wall Street, you can watch a market crash with calm objectivity.
 This allows you to treat market drops as opportunities to buy rather than reasons to hide.

 The 5-Step Contingency Checklist